Stewart86/shopping-cart/README.md

 A decision was made (based on the following reasons) to use Material UI component libary instead of Tailwind CSS for styling of UI components.

-Having not use Tailwind CSS before and have head alot of good things about it, I was acutally quited excited to me about to try this utility libary for the first time.
+Having not used Tailwind CSS before and have heard alot of good things about it, I was acutally quited excited to be trying this utility libary for the first time.
-I did some quick research, and watch a couple of YouTube and found that Tailwind CSS is pretty customisable and not had to learn.
-However, As I was only given 5 days of time to build this app, a trade off between time spend learning a new technology (got lost between UI bugs) or creating an app with more features.
+I did some quick research, and watch a couple of YouTube videos and found that Tailwind CSS is pretty customisable and not had to learn.
+However, as I was only given 5 days to build this app, a trade off between time spend learning a new technology (got lost between UI bugs) or creating an app with more features and fixing functional bugs.

 Having use Material UI for most of my projects, i would still be able to do some styling without expending time finding out how to add spaces between elements or similar encouter.

 So I have decided to skip this bonus task and continue to use Material UI.

 #### Assumption 1 - Product listing will grow

 Although this is a fake api that only returns 20 items, this will never be the case for a real world shopping app.
 A search function is needed.
 It is also a number one feature for any shopping app to have.
-Basically cannot imagine how I would find thing without it.
+Basically I cannot imagine myself finding thing to buy without it.

 A simple search and sort (although ascending only) will allow shoppers to find the things they want quickly.

 As data is fixed and small, sorting can easily be done with client-side JavaScript.
 However, do note that for actual production app, search should be done from the server-side.
 One, so that large amount of data would not be sending over the net.
 Two, sorting with database using index should be more efficent that client-side code.